CAST AND CREATIVE

 Darron L West

-McCarter: Crowns; Hamlet; The Bells; Miss Witherspoon; Stick Fly; Me, Myself & I; Fetch Clay, Make Man; The Convert; Baby Doll; Hoodwinked; and Bathing in Moonlight.
-He is a Tony and Obie Award-winning sound designer whose work for dance and theater has been heard in over 500 productions nationally and internationally.
-His other accolades include the 2010 Bay Area Critics Circle Award, 2006 Lortel and AUDELCO Awards, 2004 and 2005 Henry Hewes Design Awards, the Entertainment Design Magazine EDDY Award, and he is a proud recipient of the 2012 Princess Grace Foundation Statue Award.
+McCarter: Crowns; Hamlet; The Bells; Miss Witherspoon; Stick Fly; Me, Myself & I; Fetch Clay, Make Man; The Convert; Baby Doll; Hoodwinked; and the new 2016 A Christmas Carol.
+He is a Tony and Obie Award-winning sound designer whose work for dance and theater has been heard in over 500 productions all over the United States and internationally in 14 countries.
+His accolades include the Drama Desk, Lortel, Audelco, and Princess Grace Foundation Statue Awards among others.

 Cheryl Mintz *